Ruffed grouse: Behavior

 The ruffed grouse spends most of its time quietly on the ground, and when surprised, may explode into flight, beating its wings very loudly.
-They will burrow into the snow for warmth in the winter and may suddenly burst out of the snow when approached too closely.
+It will burrow into the snow for warmth in the winter and may suddenly burst out of the snow when approached too closely.

-The male grouse proclaims his property by engaging in a “drumming” display.
+The male grouse proclaims his territory by engaging in a "drumming" display.
 This sound is made by beating his wings against the air to create a vacuum.
-It usually stands on a log, stone or mound of dirt when drumming.
-It does not strike the log to make the noise, it only uses the “drumming log” as a sort of stage.
+It usually stands on a log, stone, or mound of soil when drumming.
+It does not strike the log to make the noise, it only uses the "drumming log" as a sort of stage.

-The ruffed grouse population has a cycle, and follows the cycle no matter how much or how little hunting there is.
+The ruffed grouse population has a cycle, and follows the cycle no matter how much or how little hunting occurs.
 The cycle has puzzled scientists for years, and is simply referred to as the "grouse cycle".
 In spite of this historical cycle, populations have been declining in Pennsylvania and management plans adopted.
 Habitat loss has been a concern for the species, but the introduction of the West Nile virus has been seen to be further increasing mortality.